BungeeNeRF: Progressive Neural Radiance Field for Extreme Multi-scale Scene Rendering: Related Work

-\textbf{Position Encoding.} The adoption of position encoding in NeRF enables the multilayer perceptron (MLP) to learn high-frequency functions from the low-dimensional coordinate input.
-Tancik~\etal \cite{tancik2020fourier} revealed the relationship between the positional encoding and the Neural Tangent Kernel (NTK), which pointed out that the Fourier feature mapping can transform the effective NTK into a stationary interpolating kernel with a tunable bandwidth.
-A small number of frequencies induces a wide kernel which causes under-fitting of the data, while a large number of frequencies induces a narrow kernel causing over-fitting.
-A line of works have been proposed to improve NeRF by adjusting this position encoding input.
-Mip-NeRF~\cite{barron2021mip} used integrated positional encoding (IPE) that replaces NeRF's point casting with cone casting, which allows the model to reason about the 3D volumes. \cite{park2021hypernerf, lin2021barf, park2021nerfies} alternatively adopt windowed positional encoding to aid training, where a parameter $\alpha$ is introduced to window the frequency band of the positional encoding.
+\textbf{Multi-scale Representations in 3D scenes.} The adoption of position encoding in NeRF enables the multilayer perceptron (MLP) to learn high-frequency functions from the low-dimensional coordinate input~\cite{tancik2020fourier}.
+A line of works have been proposed to tackle the multi-scale issue or coarse-to-fine learning problem by adjusting this position encoding.
+In particular, Mip-NeRF~\cite{barron2021mip} uses integrated positional encoding (IPE) that replaces NeRF's point-casting with cone-casting, which allows the model to explicitly reason about 3D volumes. \cite{park2021hypernerf,lin2021barf,park2021nerfies} alternatively adopt windowed positional encoding to aid learning dynamic shapes via a coarse-to-fine training.
+BACON~\cite{lindell2021bacon} differs from these works by designing multi-scale architecture that achieves mult-iscale outputs via Multiplicative Filter Networks~\cite{fathony2020multiplicative}.
+While these approaches have shown multi-scale properties on common objects and small scenes, their generalization to drastic scale changes~(\eg city scenes) remain unexplored, and often caught unstable training in practice.